Zeigren/zeigren.github.io/_posts/2018-05-19-Troubleshooting-FlashcatUSB-xPort-Clip-Adapters.md

 * Make sure the Flashcat is set to the appropriate voltage for the flash you're trying to read/write, and if you're using the power supply adapter make sure that it is as well
 * Open the console tab and look for something like this: Connected to Flash (CHIP ID: 0x00000000)
 * You can use the Chip ID for some clues as to what is going on.
-Every time you change something you'll want to try and detect the flash again, and see how this number changes
+Every time you change something you'll want to try and detect the flash again (press F1), and see how this number changes
 * If the flash is detected it will say so in the console

 # Poor Clip Contact